 Moses’ story is told in the Book of Exodus, but it starts in Genesis with the story of Abraham and his family with whom God makes a covenant.
-Generations later the Biblical Moses draws the extended family together in the form of a nation with a structure and code of law, given to him on Mount Sinai.
-Below, Peter Machinist explores the story of Moses, the Exodus hero, in “The Man Moses.”
+Generations later the biblical Moses draws the extended family together in the form of a nation with a structure and code of law, given to him on Mount Sinai.
+Below, Peter Machinist explores the story of Moses, the Exodus hero, in “The Man Moses”.

-Some might say that God himself was the Exodus hero, but in human terms the Biblical Moses takes center stage throughout the whole Pentateuch.
+Some might say that God himself was the Exodus hero, but in human terms the biblical Moses takes center stage throughout the whole Pentateuch.
 Who was Moses?
 A rather solitary leader, one with his people but set apart, even in his childhood, when he was raised by the pharaoh’s daughter as if he were an Egyptian prince.
 Set apart also in that he married an alien wife—Midianite or possibly Ethiopian.
 Even his physical characteristics—a speech defect—set him apart from others and is accommodated by God who arranges a leadership duo with Moses and his priestly brother Aaron.
 His role was unique—even to receiving the Law and seeing God, as evidenced by Moses’ blinding countenance.

-The Biblical Moses also has an unusual death.
-God says he must die alone on a mountaintop outside the promised land.
-Who was Moses?
-We might say he was a man who was a son of Abraham who led the people but was not typical of them.
-In “The Man Moses” below, Peter Machinist proposes that our Exodus hero is a type of anti-hero, outside the stereotype of a tribal or national leader.
+In “The Man Moses,” Peter Machinist proposes that our Exodus hero is a type of anti-hero, outside the stereotype of a tribal or national leader.
 He might represent the people of Israel themselves, biblically portrayed as being outsiders.
 Further, Moses’ otherness might also serve to turn the spotlight not on himself but on the message he delivers to the people: the Law.
-Who was Moses—the Biblical Moses?
-The man chosen to meet God on Sinai and receive the Law on behalf of God’s chosen people.
+Who was Moses—the biblical Moses?
+Who was the man chosen to meet God on Sinai and receive the Law on behalf of God’s chosen people?

-Below, Peter Machinist explores the character of the Exodus hero, the Biblical Moses, in “The Man Moses.”
+Below, Peter Machinist explores the character of the Exodus hero—the biblical Moses—in “The Man Moses”.

 The introduction of Moses in the first chapters of Exodus marks a new, a second beginning in the Bible’s account of the history of Israel.
 The first beginning had been in the Book of Genesis with Abraham and the patriarchs that followed him.
 There the focus was on Israel as a family bound in relationship or covenant to its God.
 Moses’ beginning marks the extension of the group from family to nation, though a nation still with a strong sense of kinship.
 Here the emphasis is on the development of a common administration, as well as on the re-presentation of the covenant as a code of law that gives the nation its structure, without which it cannot survive.